Khaleel Seivwright

 Khaleel Seivwright is a Canadian carpenter and homelessness activist known for his construction of homeless shelters.

 Early life

 Sievwright grew up in suburban Toronto; his parents are Jamaican immigrants.
 After high school, he took a job as an apprentice carpenter, and learned how to frame houses.
 In his early 20s, he lived on a British Columbia commune where he built his own tiny home shelter.

 Toronto homeless shelters

-In September 2020, Sievwright began building homeless shelters in parks and ravines in Toronto.
+In September 2020, Sievwright began building homeless shelters and placing them in parks and ravines in Toronto.
 The small shelters cost about $1,000 CAD to build.
 The shelters included insulation, a Vapor barrier, a carbon monoxide detector and a lock.